-Originally revealed in Japan as Ryu ga Gotoku (literally translates to "Like a Dragon"), the first iteration in the series was released in Japan in December 2005.
+Originally revealed in Japan as Ryu ga Gotoku (translated as "Like a Dragon"), the first iteration in the series was released in Japan in December 2005.
 Almost nine months later the game came to the West, re-branded as Yakuza.
 Developed and published by Sega, the series has enjoyed great success in Japan and while it remains less popular in the West, the series has garnered a cult following.
-With over 4 million titles shipped worldwide across the series, Yakuza can be considered a success and Sega have already hinted at further installments.
+With over 9.3 million titles shipped worldwide across the series, Yakuza can be considered a success and Sega have already hinted at further installments.

 The original Yakuza game starts in 2005 after Kazuma Kiryu is released from prison.
 Kazuma Kiryu had been imprisoned after taking the fall for the murder of the Dojima family head, Sohei Dojima, in order to protect his childhood friends Akira and Yuko Nishikiyama.
 Kazuma then learns that 10 billion Yen has been stolen from the Tojo Clan, a clan Kazuma has previous ties too, and after making a new acquaintance his story begins.